-NIPEC's revenue grant from the Assembly fell by 10.0% in 2015-16.
+NIPEC's revenue grant from the Assembly fell by 5.0% in 2016-17.
 Unfortunately, over the next few years we anticipate that there will most likely be further significant reductions in funding to HSC organisations to enable the NI Assembly to continue to achieve a balanced budget.

-Against a challenging modernisation agenda, along with the need to continuously improve quality within a climate of austere financial pressures facing HSC organisations over the past twelve months, we have seen demand for our services continue to increase and are pleased to record that in 2015-16 NIPEC made a major contribution to the nursing and midwifery sector by the number of programmes of work and activities it took forward which were developed as a direct result of stakeholder engagement with stakeholders including the DHSSPS and HSC Trusts.
+Against a challenging modernisation agenda, along with the need to continuously improve quality within a climate of austere financial pressures facing HSC organisations over the past twelve months, we have seen demand for our services continue to increase and are pleased to record that in 2016-17 NIPEC made a major contribution to the nursing and midwifery sector by the number of programmes of work and activities it took forward which were developed as a direct result of stakeholder engagement including the DoH and HSC Trusts.

-Specific examples of this work are shown later within the report under 'The Accountability Report' section, pages 14 to 23 and overall analysis of the narrative demonstrates successful delivery of the Business Plan objectives by NIPEC.
-Full details will be published in the 3rd Annual Quality report for 2015-16.
+Specific examples of this work are shown later within the report under 'The Accountability Report' section, pages 15 to 25 and overall analysis of the narrative demonstrates successful delivery of the Business Plan objectives by NIPEC.
+Full details will be published in the 3rd Annual Quality report for 2016-17.

-In summary during 2015-16, NIPEC met its corporate responsibilities along with delivering against the strategic priorities and objectives presented in the Business Plan.
+In summary during 2016-17, NIPEC met its corporate responsibilities along with delivering against the strategic priorities and objectives presented in the Business Plan.